IRS Penalty Abatement for First-Time Penalties and Reasonable Cause

 What Is First-Time Penalty Abatement IRS?

-This type of abatement is called an administrative penalty waiver, and again, you can request first-time abatement on penalties incurred for the following:
+This type of abatement is a type of administrative penalty waiver, and again, you can request first-time abatement on penalties incurred for the following:

 - Failure to file penalty on unfiled tax returns